History of Toronto: Later 19th century

 As the city grew, it became bounded by the Humber River to the west and the Don River to the east.
-Several smaller rivers and creeks in the downtown area were routed into culverts and sewers and the land filled in above them, including both Garrison Creek and Taddle Creek, the latter running through the University of Toronto.
+Several smaller rivers and creeks in the downtown area were routed into culverts and sewers and the land filled in above them, including both Garrison Creek and Taddle Creek, the latter running through the University of Toronto's campus.
 Much of Castle Frank Brook became covered during this time.
 At the time, they were being used as open sewers and were becoming a serious health problem.
 The re-configuration of the Don River mouth to make a ship channel and lakeshore reclamation project occurred in the 1880s, again largely driven by sanitary concerns and establishing effective port commerce.

 McCaul Pond at the University of Toronto campus, created from a dammed Taddle Creek, 1870.

 Toronto had two medical schools, both independent: Trinity Medical School and the Toronto School of Medicine (TSM).
 During the 1880s, the TSM added instructors, expanded its curriculum, and focused on clinical instruction.
 Enrollments grew at both schools.
 Critics found proprietary schools lacking especially for their failure to offer sufficient instruction in the basic sciences.
 In 1887, the TSM became the medical faculty of the University of Toronto, increasing its emphasis on research within the medical curriculum.
 Trinity realized that its survival depended as well on close ties to basic science, and in 1904 it also merged into the University of Toronto Faculty of Medicine.

 Toronto modernized and professionalized its public services in the late 19th and early 20th centuries.
 No service was changed more dramatically than the Toronto Police.
 The introduction of emergency telephone call boxes linked to a central dispatcher, plus bicycles, motorcycles and automobiles shifted the patrolman's duties from passively walking the beat to fast reaction to reported incidents, as well as handling automobile traffic.
 After the Great Fire of 1849, Toronto improved its fire code.
 This was followed by an expansion of the fire services and the eventual formation of Toronto Fire Services in 1874.